joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 ## `<Passwordless />` sample component

-A prefab sample login component, that supports signing in with FIDO2 and Magic Links.
+A prefab sample login component, that supports signing in with FIDO2 and username/password.
 Shows the last user that was signed in on this device, so that they may sign-in again without having to enter their username:

 <img src="../../drawings/passwordless-signin.png" alt="Passwordless Sign In" width="500px" />